tesujimath/letters-to-amy/content/post/experiencing-grace/index.md

 title = "Experiencing grace"
 date = "2021-06-23T06:32:00+12:00"
-description = "How can we better perceive the Lord's grace in all we experience?" tags = [ "grace", "disappointment", "sovereignty" ] image = "denise-jans-IJy2ZUex0-Y-unsplash.jpg" license = "Text by Simon Guest CC BY-NC-ND 4.0, Photo by [Denise Jans on Unsplash](https://unsplash.com/photos/IJy2ZUex0-Y)"
+description = "How can we better perceive the Lord's grace in all we experience?" tags = [ "disappointment", "sovereignty", "grace" ] image = "denise-jans-IJy2ZUex0-Y-unsplash.jpg" license = "Text by Simon Guest CC BY-NC-ND 4.0, Photo by [Denise Jans on Unsplash](https://unsplash.com/photos/IJy2ZUex0-Y)"
 +++